-There’s a paradox in Business Intelligence (BI) software today.
-The market is projected to grow at a rapid pace for the next four years, yet BI adoption is lingering at 30% in the majority of enterprises, according to Gartner.
-Traditional factors that often lead to software adoption success are starting to lose influence.
+In business intelligence, there’s an unusual paradox in BI software today.
+The market is projected to grow at a rapid pace for the next four years, but is currently lingering.
+Traditional factors that often lead to BI adoption success are starting to lose influence.

-- Global revenue in the BI and analytics software market is forecasted to grow to $22.8B, according to Gartner.
+- By the end of 2020, the Global revenue in the BI and analytics software market is forecasted to grow to $22.8B, according to Gartner.

-- The global BI software market accounted for $16.3B in 2015, and is expected to reach $26.5B by 2021, growing at a compound annual growth rate (CAGR) of 8.4% between 2016 and 2021, according to Zion Research.
+- The global BI software market accounted for $16.3B in 2015, and is expected to reach $26.5B by 2021, growing at a compound annual growth rate (CAGR) of 8.4 percent between 2016 and 2021, according to Zion Research.

 Data is proliferating in each of the six areas shown in the graphic below.
 Data scientists, cloud-based applications and the Internet of Things (IoT) are among the most prolific sources of data today.
-The combination of all of these factors is driving a data onslaught in every organization.
+The combination of these factors is driving a data onslaught in every organization.
 BI applications and tools need to gain greater adoption for companies to make the most of the valuable data being generated from each of these sources.

 Facing The Challenges Of BI Adoption